aidyp/adp/content/post/mapping-music.md

 Our relation iis transitive if you can connect disjoint relations.
 Specifically, suppose we have 3 songs and 2 relations.
 The relations are, `A --> B` and `B --> C`.
 The relation is transitive if, from these, it follows that `A --> C`.

 I argue that it shouldn't be transitive.
 I might want to listen to {song 2} after {song 1}.
 Then, after {song 2}, I might be feeling {song 3}.
-That doesn't mean I'd want to jump straight from {1} to {3} -- it'd to be too jarring!
+That doesn't mean I'd want to jump straight from {1} to {3} -- it'd be too jarring!

 We can use this relation to link different songs together.
 Here's what it might look like,